omnivore-app/omnivore/README.md

 ### 3. Login with the test account

-During database setup docker-compose creates an account `demo@omnivore.app`, password: `demo`.
+During database setup docker compose creates an account `demo@omnivore.app`, password: `demo`.

 Go to <http://localhost:3000/> in your browser and choose `Continue with Email` to login.